Euro-BioImaging/BatchConvert/README.md

 oezdemir@pc-ellenberg108:~$ batchconvert configure_omezarr
 Please enter value for resolutions_zarr
 Click enter if this parameter is not applicable
-Enter "skip" or "s" if you would like to keep the parameter´s current value, which is "bioformats2raw defaults" s
+Enter "skip" or "s" if you would like to keep the parameter´s current value, which is None s
 Please enter value for chunk_h
 Click enter if this parameter is not applicable
-Enter "skip" or "s" if you would like to keep the parameter´s current value, which is "bioformats2raw defaults" s
+Enter "skip" or "s" if you would like to keep the parameter´s current value, which is None s
 Please enter value for chunk_w
 Click enter if this parameter is not applicable
-Enter "skip" or "s" if you would like to keep the parameter´s current value, which is "bioformats2raw defaults" ...
+Enter "skip" or "s" if you would like to keep the parameter´s current value, which is None ...
 ...
 ...